 - The magazine inside the train is only in Korean.

-- Check out the timetable when planning your trip, and plan accordingly having in mind that you won’t be able to pass through security check earlier than 2 hours before your flight.
+- Check out the timetable when planning your trip, and plan accordingly having in mind that you won’t be able to pass through the security check earlier than 2 hours before your flight.

 Best time to visit Seoul